 - App Store Presence

-What’s nice about your website is that you control the channel.
+What’s nice about building a news app is that you control the channel.

 You do rely on Google and social media networks to decide when it makes the most sense to put it in front of your readers, but you’ve built a great and valuable asset you can count on, especially if users are registered, for the site or a newsletter.